-“It was that flawless moment when Rose walked down the grand stairs to meet Jack in Titanic; music, laughter, glamour, exquisite food and lavish pourings in the background.
-It was at that picture-perfect moment that I found my passion for my future career as a restaurateur, operator and F&B consultant.”
+It was that flawless moment when Rose walked down the grand stairs to meet Jack in Titanic; music, laughter, glamour, exquisite food, and lavish pouring in the background.
+It was at that picture-perfect moment that I found my passion for my future career as a restaurateur, operator, and F&B consultant.

-Gabrielle Mather recalls on January 1, 2019, when Restaurant Secrets Inc. acquired four properties from Emaar including Sean Connolly at Dubai Opera and had to transform it literally overnight into a whole new brand while the theatre season was in full bloom.
-They built a strong back of house team under the capable hands of Brian Voelzing, our then group executive chef, and created an elegant three-course menu that was easy to execute while being absolutely Instagrammable and memorable.
+On January 1, 2019, when Restaurant Secrets Inc. acquired four properties from Emaar including Sean Connolly at Dubai Opera, and had to transform it literally overnight into a whole new brand while the theatre season was in full bloom.
+We built a strong back-of-house team under the capable hands of Brian Voelzing, our then group executive chef, and created an elegant three-course menu that was easy to execute while being absolutely Instagrammable and memorable.
 RSI’s processes and systems were put to test, with a razor-sharp focus on mise-en-place and output of a product that was to be the prologue to world-class symphonies.

-The next big challenge faced was to render the expected front of house service of an elegant fine dining, music-filled space that sat aloft the imposing Dubai Opera every night to two sittings of 350 people each, all within an hour, and then help with the exit through two lifts into the theatre just in time for their show.
+The next big challenge faced was to render the expected front-of-house service of an elegant fine dining, music-filled space that sat aloft the imposing Dubai Opera every night to two sittings of 350 people each, all within an hour, and then help with the exit through two lifts into the theatre just in time for their show.

-“I remember, the adrenaline and excitement of those days as we grouped as a team.
-Expecting mature world-class service from a team that still had no real ‘team’ experience is quite a risky gamble, I assure you.
-As I look back I am grateful for the grace that propelled bold leadership, as we confidently led an energetic and young team”
+I remember, the adrenaline and excitement of those days as we grouped as a team.
+Expecting mature world-class service from a team that still had no real ‘team’ experience is quite a risky gamble, I assure you, and as I look back I am grateful for the grace that propelled bold leadership, as we confidently led an energetic and young team